What Muscles Are Worked by the Most Effective Shoulder Exercises?

 2. Anterior (Front) Deltoids

 The anterior deltoid is the front of your shoulder.
 The primary motion performed by the anterior deltoid is shoulder flexion.
 Shoulder flexion is when you raise your arm straight up in the front.
-The anterior deltoids are very active during all pushing exercises such as exercises for the chest such as the bench press and push-ups.
+The anterior deltoids are very active during all pushing exercises such as bench pressing and push-ups.
 Because of this, you do not need to perform many shoulder exercises which isolate the anterior deltoids.
+Click here to learn all about chest exercises.

 It is very easy for the anterior deltoids to compensate for the medial deltoids if you use incorrect shoulder exercise form.
 The most effective shoulder exercises stress form, as quality is almost always more important than quantity with regard to sets and reps.